thxgg/watermelon/README.md

 # Project: Watermelon

-This project is the first of the PGV stack (Postgres, Go, Vue).
+This project is the first of the PGN stack (Postgres, Go, Nuxt).

 ## File structure